ClonyPDF home

 Background

-Stand in front of a plain white or light grey wall.
+Stand in front of a plain white or light grey wall, at least 50 cm clear of it.
 No patterns, no furniture edges, no visible texture.
 Alternatively, the tool's background removal handles this automatically.

 Distance